cucumber/docs/README.md

 This repository contains the source code for [https://cucumber.io/docs](https://cucumber.io/docs).

+If you want to read the docs, go there. ☝🏼

 ## Contributing Content

 For small edits, the recommended way to contribute is via GitHub.